qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 ### The entry point of QML : A QQuickWidget

 The QQuickWidget is a regular widget but display a QQuickWindow to display a QML scene.
 The QQuickWidget will replace the current QgraphicsView and hold much less responsibility as other will take over this role.

-During the time of development the two framework can co exists side by side.

 For example: